 Exercise

-We all know how important it is to move our bodies in order to remain healthy and ward off disease.
-Gardening might seem like a very low-impact activity, but if you spend even a few hours per week in the garden, it can add up.
-Some activities are not going to break a sweat, while others can be back-breaking labor.
+We all know how important it is to move our body in order to remain healthy and ward off disease.
+Gardening might seem like a very low-impact activity, but if you spend eve a few hours per week in the garden, it can add up.
+Some activities are not going to break a sweat, while others can be a back breaking labor.

 Getting a Healthy Dose of Vitamin D